DHS-Components/dhs-suite-easy-deploy/README.md

 - SF: virtuoso-opensource-7 latest version, sf-datareceiver v2.0, semantic_framework v2.3

-- KEYCLOAK: custom version ciam-swarm-keycloak:1.0
+- KEYCLOAK: custom version ciam-swarm-keycloak 1.0

 ### How to launch the installation

-The installer script has 3 parameters, ip machine, name of repository (the repository downloaded is the 1.0.0 version), list of softwares installable.
+The installer script has 2 parameters, ip machine and list of softwares installable.
 If it wants to install ALL softwares the command to be executed from 'root' user is:

-    ./2-click-installer.sh "<ip_machine>" "dhs-suite-easy-deploy" "copsi,dafne,tf,sf,iam"
+    ./2-click-installer.sh "<ip_machine>" "copsi,dafne,tf,sf,iam"

 If it wants to install a subset of softwares, for instance copsi and dafne, execute this command from 'root' user:

-    ./2-click-installer.sh "<ip_machine>" "dhs-suite-easy-deploy" "copsi,dafne"
+    ./2-click-installer.sh "<ip_machine>" "copsi,dafne"

+In order to configure the DHS suite as it wants it is needed to refer to section "Softwares configuration" and then, to restart the services, refer to section "How to restart services".

+This installation will be create these docker volumes:

+COPSI:

+- copsi-config
+- copsi-html

+DAFNE:

+- dafne-be-config
+- dafne-be-logs
+- dafne-db
+- dafne-fe-config
+- dafne-fe-html

+KEYCLOAK:

+- pg-data
+- pg-scripts

+SF:

+- dr-api_logs
+- kb_db
+- sf-api_logs
+- sf-config

+TF:

+- tf-config
+- tf-data
+- tf-logs
+- tf-output
+- tf-plugins
+- tf-traces

 ### How to remove